hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

     pass

-# OR more in the more modern form:
+# OR in the more modern form:

 @hug.get()